tomka/davical-export/README.md

 Run this script as a user that can connect to the database (e.g. postgres).

+## Importing into Nextcloud

+For Nextcloud (v31) multiple contacts can be imported as a single file:
+`sudo -u postgres python davical-export.py` (the default configuration).
+Calendar entries, however, can only be imported as seperate files.
+In order to do this, this script has to be called with the `-s` (`--one-file-per-entry`)
+option: `sudo -u postgres python davical-export.py -s`.
+For Nextcloud, events/tasks don't need to be unwrapped and can stay wrapped in a `VCALENDAR` entry.

+## License

 This software is provided as-is and is licensed under the GPLv3 license.